 If your idea of an idyllic summer day involves lounging on a giant floatie with no waves in sight, then the lake life is definitely for you.
 With everyone and their brother heading to Lake Tahoe these days, now is the perfect time to check out some of the other local lakes nearby.
-The water is calm and warm, perfect for setting up a picnic and splashing around with the littles.
+The water is calm and warm, perfect for setting up a picnic, casting out your fishing line and splashing around with the littles.
 Check out our list below and plan your next road trip!

 Nearby Gilroy is home to this lake that offers both fishing and boating.
 Both motorized and non-motorized vessels are allowed on the lake but there is no swimming permitted.
 The campground is great spot to set up your tent for the weekend and explore the 33 miles of hiking trails on the property.
 The park rangers run some great free programs for kids on the weekends.
 On the opposite side of the lake from the campground is the Coyote Dam with some massive rocks for climbing.

 This East Bay lake is a hot spot for those looking to cool off in the summer.
 Swing by the visitors center to learn the history of the area and find out about campfire programs offered throughout the summer months.
 Swimming is allowed in the lake and there are two swimming beaches staffed by lifeguards during posted periods.
 Fishing is allowed and campsites are available for those looking to stay the night.